bharat619/hapi-server-plugin-helper/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/hapi-server-plugin-helper.svg)

-Description#
+<h1>Description</h1>
-A package to register all the Hapi plugin at a single point.
+A simple package, which registers all the plugins at a single point.
+The package is mainly developed to avoid repetation of code and follow DRY principle.

-Install#
+Please feel free to raise issues for any queries

+<h1>Install</h1>
 ```
 npm install hapi-server-plugin-helper
 ```
 <br/>

-Usage#
+<h1>Usage</h1>
 Suppose if you have two or more plugins.
 Define the plugins and its options, and pass the plugins and options as array.

 ```javascript